tonethar/IGME-330-Master/notes/web-audio-chapter-1.md

 - Destination nodes:

+6. *Note*:
-6. *Note that Figure 1.3 is the simplest possible audio graph that actually does something besides simply playing the sound (no answer required)*
+- *Figure 1.3 is the simplest possible audio graph that actually does something besides simply playing the sound (no answer required)*

-*Also note Figure 1-4.
+- *Figure 1-4.
 Multiple sources with individual gain control as well as a master gain (no answer required)*

 7.